UNRWA: Protection of Palestinian refugees

 to Palestinian refugees besides (not instead) existing agencies dealing with Palestinian refugees ...

-Textbook controversy
+Textbook issues

-In 2005 Nathan Brown, Professor of Political Science at George Washington University, wrote a short but comprehensive review article about textbooks used by Palestinians, focusing especially on changes starting in 1994.
+In 2005 Nathan Brown, Professor of Political Science at George Washington University, reviewed textbooks used by Palestinians, focusing especially on changes starting in 1994.

 The Oslo agreements resulted in the dismantling of the Israeli office responsible for censorship of textbooks.
-Administration of the education system for all Palestinian students in the West Bank and Gaza was taken over by the Palestinian Authority (PA).
+Administration of the education system for all Palestinian students in the West Bank and Gaza was taken over by the Palestinian Authority.
 Other Palestinian schools administered by UNRWA in neighboring countries were unaffected.
 With the end of UNESCO monitoring of the books, UNRWA moved to develop supplementary materials to teach tolerance in the schools it administered.